 Regardless of how universal health care legislation now being debated by the U.S. Congress turns out, it is a certainty that the coming decades will be characterized as the age of health care, where an increasingly older population will demand a greater number and variety of medical services, offered in a more cost-effective way.
 In spite of the rancor associated with the health care debate, just about all parties agree that a significant source of cost in health care delivery is associated with simply managing medical records -- by some estimates, as much as $1 billion to $2 billion annually.
-Reducing cost associated with
+Reducing cost associated with electronic medical record (EMR) retention and manipulation, therefore, is attractive to all parties.
+Management and storage of EMR data, consequently, have become of increasing interest to storage solution providers, who through economies of scale and scope can promise lower storage costs.
+There are, however, several significant considerations that may make EMR storage services problematic for some providers.

 Security.
 It goes without saying that medical records are not like ordinary business data.
 In the first place, such records must be absolutely secure.
 There is an increasing body of regulation such as HIPAA as well as a judicial record of successful lawsuits that make the penalty for revealing personal medical data very painful and expensive.
 As a result, the potential liability of providing EMR storage services can be very high.
 And while liability insurance is available for such breaches, liability prevention -- having the appropriate security protocols and data integrity checks to prevent data leakage in the first place -- is critical.
 Hardened storage with extensive access restrictions is a must, as is extensive background research on every employee having access to such records.